Buying medical supplies should not be too complicated. In this blog post, we discuss some features of medical examination gloves to help you choose.

 Vinyl is an economic option, best for activities that do not require great sensitivity or protection.
 They are a popular choice for the food industry.
 Vinyl gloves are likely inadequate for most medical tasks.

-3. Texturing.Finger tip and/or palm texturing provides better grip.
+3. About glove texturing.Finger tip and/or palm texturing provides better grip.
 This is especially important when gloves become wet.
+Most currently manufactured gloves have at least finger texturing.

 4. PowderingPowder inside gloves has been used to make putting the gloves on easier.
-However, most newer gloves are powder-free and are easy to put on because of the process called chlorination.
+However, most newer gloves are powder-free and are easy to put on because of the process called chlorination, which makes the inside of the gloves smoother.
 Also, the FDA recently banned powdered gloves.
 There is no reason to use powdered gloves at this point.

 5. QualityThe Food and Drug Administration (FDA) regulates medical devices, including gloves.
 According to FDA guidelines, medical gloves should be watertight, have consistent sizing and fit comfortably.
 FDA requirements also define performance properties, such as the minimum barrier protection and strength these products must exhibit.